smoni19/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)
+- During my time at ELeather, I created and improved multiple macros and spreadsheets to allow colleagues both inside and outside of the lab to be able to process data more quickly
-- I mess around with [Processing](https://processing.org/ "Processing") to make computer art, which can be found on my [Pinterest](https://www.instagram.com/sialjac/ "Pinterest page")
+- I use [Processing](https://processing.org/ "Processing") to make computer art with Java, which can be found on my [Pinterest page](https://www.instagram.com/sialjac/ "Pinterest page")

 ## Education